pepopowitz/building-your-first-react-app/src/slides/07_components.md

 But it's really more about isolation

+Components are like building blocks.

-Smaller components that do fewer things are easier to understand
+Smaller ones that do fewer things are easier to understand

 And easier to assemble (so they aid reuse).

+---

+TODO - drawing of large building blocks (many colors with blurry edges) vs small building blocks (many colors but discrete edges)

 ---